 - Prototype sourcing or sample development

-Smithers Pira is at the forefront in understanding the technical processes and laboratory measurement techniques used in packaging development for instruments, electronics, machinery and equipment.
-Often the packaging solution for these products is based on an expanded foam cushion design, but in some circumstances corrugated cushions or pulp solutions can be implemented.
+Smithers Pira is at the forefront in understanding the technical processes and laboratory measurement techniques used in packaging development.
 Smithers Pira's experts are familiar with the range of cushioning materials and cushion curve date for expanded packaging foams including polyethylene (EPE), polyurethane (EPU), polypropylene (EPP) and polystyrene (EPS).

 Learn more about our Shock Testing capabilities.